Karan7426/Tic-Tac-Toe-Game/README.md

 ## Contributing

-### 1. Fork the Repository
 Contributions are welcome!
-Please fork the repository.

-### 2. Create a Pull Request
-Create a pull request with your changes.

-### 3. Follow Code Style
-Make sure to follow the existing code style.
+Please fork the repository and create a pull request with your changes.
+Make sure to follow the existing code style and include appropriate test coverage.

-### 4. Include Test Coverage
-Include appropriate test coverage with your changes.